 Perhaps your child is struggling with a craft project they're working on.
-You don't need to drop everything and help them through it.
+You don't need to drop everything and help.
 Instead, you could help them pick something else that they can do independently till you're done with writing.